 Securely-attached parents are empowered as nurturers, comforters, guides, coaches, and so many other things.
 It may sound impossible to think that our teenagers can and should feel this way about their parents.
 But it is both possible and necessary for our kids’ healthy emotional development.

 Peer-oriented teens live with deep insecurity.
 They often fail to mature emotionally.
 This leaves them vulnerable to emotional disturbance and disorders.
-When teens orient to peers, they feels they must constantly strive for their position in the peer group and prove themselves worthy.
+When teens orient to peers, they must constantly strive for their position in the peer group and prove themselves worthy.

 Instead of working to develop their own interests, character, and values, they instead try to please their peer group.
 As a result, they remain emotionally immature and vulnerable to emotional disturbances and disorders.